The Evolution of Transformation

 Investing in our digital journeys

 Probably this is why today we are deeply invested in our digital journeys, as opposed to our personal ones a decade ago.
 This transition in focus from personal to digital is not necessarily a bad thing.
-The competitive advantages that once gave companies a secure position – from their Fast-forward to today and the digital age has completely disrupted our perception of transformation. products and scale to their legacy expertise – are no longer enough in the digital era.
+The competitive advantages that once gave companies a secure position – from their products and scale to their legacy expertise – are no longer enough in the digital era.

 A start-up with a new or more agile operating model could soon supplant an established organization and the same is true for people.
 Retraining and reskilling, largely in the digital domain, is a top talent prerequisite to allowing talent to remain relevant in the digital age.